 When you are looking at an article in World Book, you can choose the Tools setting in the upper right-hand when you want to save it:

 This will give you the option to save the article to your “My Research” folder, to share it, to print it, to translate the article into another language, to hear it, to change the size of the text or to cite it (citations available are in MLA, APA and Harvard format).

-World Book has excellent descriptions of their products at this link Text description of the World Book sites.
-Just be aware that not everything on this page is available in our subscription.
+World Book has excellent descriptions of their products at this link further World Book resources.
+Just be aware that not every site described on this page is available in our subscription.

 In order to do student assessment in World Book Science Power, teachers must set up a Science Power account to create their classroom, assign students and view the assessments.
 If teachers have a “MyResearch” account, they can use that login to access Science Power.